 Companies issue equities, or stocks, to help finance their operations and future growth.
 Mutual funds that purchase equities become part owners in these companies.
-The price of a stock is influenced by the company's outlook, market activity and the larger economic picture.
+The price of a stock is influenced by the company's outlook, market activity and the larger economic picture, which may also be affected by broader societal issues like the outbreak of illness or pandemic.
 When the economy is expanding, the outlook for many companies will also be good, and the value of their stocks should rise.
 The opposite is also true.
 Usually, the greater the potential reward, the greater the potential risk.
 For small companies and companies in emerging sectors the "risk/reward" ratio is usually greater.
 Except in limited circumstances a Fund will not sell, securities that make up its portfolios in the event of a specific or general market decline.